Education in France: Governance

-All educational programmes in France are regulated by the Ministry of National Education (officially called Ministère de l'Éducation nationale, de la Jeunesse et de la Vie associative).
+All educational programmes in France are regulated by the Ministry of National Education and Youth (officially called Ministère de l'Éducation nationale et de la Jeunesse).
 The head of the ministry is the Minister of National Education.

 All teachers in public primary and secondary schools are state civil servants, making the ministère the largest employer in the country.
 Professors and researchers in France's universities are also employed by the state.

 At the primary and secondary levels, the curriculum is the same for all French students in any given grade, which includes public, semi-public and subsidised institutions.
 However, there exist specialised sections and a variety of options that students can choose.
 The reference for all French educators is the Bulletin officiel de l'éducation nationale, de l'enseignement supérieur et de la recherche (B.O.), which lists all current programmes and teaching directives.
-It is amended many times every year.
+It is amended multiple times each year.

-Schooling in France is not mandatory (although instruction is).
-Since French law mandates only education, and not necessarily attendance at a school, families may provide teaching themselves, provided that they comply with the educational standards laid down in law and monitored by the State.
+Since 2021, schooling is mandatory and families may only provide teaching outside of a school in exceptional circumstances: